Preparing Your AWS RDS PostgreSQL Database for Logical Replication to Linode Managed Database

 --port 5432 \

---cidr 172.232.188.122/32
+--cidr DEST_IP/32

 Create a Replication User

-While logical replication can technically be performed using the master user, it’s strongly recommended to create a dedicated user with the REPLICATION privilege and appropriate access to the tables being published.
-Follow these steps to create this limited-privileges user on your RDS instance.
+While logical replication can technically be performed using the primary database user, it’s best practice to create a dedicated replication user.
+This user should have the rds_replication privilege and SELECT access only to the tables being published.

-CREATE ROLE linode_replicator LOGIN PASSWORD 'thisismyreplicatorpassword';
+CREATE ROLE REPL_USER LOGIN PASSWORD 'REPL_PASSWORD';

-GRANT rds_replication TO linode_replicator;
+GRANT rds_replication TO REPL_USER;

 CREATE ROLE